CERTCC/Vultron/docs/process_models/cs/index.md

 empirical study of zero-day attacks in the real world" [@bilge2012before].
-In the interest of model simplicity, we are not concerned with *how* the Vendor finds out about the vulnerability's existence---whether it was found via internal testing, reported within a CVD process, or noticed as the result of incident or malware analysis.
+In the interest of model simplicity, we are not concerned with *how* the Vendor finds out about the vulnerability's existence&mdash;whether it was found via internal testing, reported within a CVD process, or noticed as the result of incident or malware analysis.

 ```mermaid
 stateDiagram-v2